gofilipa/orals/Daily_Dissertation.md

 This week I'm synthesizing material from my Digital Studies: Methods subtopic.
 Here I’m looking at methods, or specific reading strategies, proposed by several theorists who generally work in the Digital Humanities field.
 I examine the role of vision, rhetoric, reasoning, speculation, and affect as “interpretive” moves in critical reading practices.
 The debate between the different methods generally falls into one of two opposing sides: the positivists, who posit that we can ascertain truth and verifiable (what Moretti calls “falsifiable”) readings of texts, versus the deformers/speculators, who deny and refuse falsifiable criticism, in favor of reading practices that equivocate or deepen textual meaning.
 This group values the process of reading over the product.

 I am most interested in how these two camps interpret and deploy the role of empiricism, the role of the senses and then of sense-making through rhetoric, in critical methods.

-Below are some summaries and questions for each of the texts in this suptopic:

-Moretti, Franco. *Graphs, Maps, Trees: Abstract Models for Literary History*.
-2007.
-Print.
-- Moretti supports a positivist agenda for literary criticism.
-He ascribes an objective status to visualizations, as if they aren’t based on subjective research (monographs!) and his own decision making.
-He also neglects to fully embrace his own readings as subjective, and calls them “explanations” rather than “interpretations”.
-- Basically, Moretti minimizes his role as a critic, in service of a larger, collective project on doing literary history.
-But he doesn’t have to minimize the critic’s reading to feel like he’s part of a collective.

-Drucker, Johanna.
-"Introduction," *SpecLab: Digital Aesthetics and Projects in Speculative Computing*.
-2009.
-PDF.
-- Drucker uses the computer for creative ends.
-Computation geared toward speculation rather than testing or confirmation.
-- Doesn’t this line of argument perpetuate the idea that the computer is more objective than the human?
-That the computer ultimately remains a rational tool?
-Isn’t it just pointing the direction of interpretation at a new target, which is speculation, while still using the same gun?
-Is this right?
-- How would speculation and potentiality play into a feminist project/reading?

-Ramsay, Stephen. *Reading Machines: Toward an Algorithmic Criticism*.
-2011.
-Print.
-- Ramsay positions himself as a moderate, saying that computers are merely tools, part of a more expansive subjective process, of hermeneutics.
-His ideas herer agree nicely with Drucker’s in Speclab.
-- What’s particularly useful about Ramsay is his opposing of humanistic endeavor against scientific inquiry.
-This specifies how observation is a phenomenal, subjective experience, and is antithetical to the motives and processes of scientific inquiry, the scientific method.
-Ramsay allows us to understand how empirics(?) can be subsumed within a humanistic frame, which does not attempt to ascertain “truth” but only “potentiality”.
-- Like Drucker, isn't Ramsay speaks as if the computer is this uber-objective tool?
-Like code/software has no biases or idiosyncrasies?
-What about examining the way that these processes encode subjectivity?

-Drucker, Johanna.
-"Humanities Approaches to Graphical Display." *DHQ: Digital Humanities Quarterly*.
-2011.
-Web.
-- Drucker argues that data visualization tools and techniques naturalize and flatten things that are actually complex and ambiguous.
-She proposes that we switch “data” (given) for “capta” (taken), to emphasize how all information has been constructed, pre-cooked (never raw).
-She proposes that we skew and blur and disrupt the neatness of our graphs and charts.
-- But isn’t this just turning criticism into poetry?
-Don’t we need something stronger, clearer,more delineated?
-- What is the role is clarity and “realist” or “natural” constructions of knowledge?

-Felski, Rita. *The Limits of Critique.* 2015.
-PDF.
-- Felski usefully talks about reading as an affective orientation.
-It’s not about the way that we read, but about the way that we position ourselves and our desires around texts.
-She warns that suspicious attitudes toward texts foreclose the possibility for new readings, new thoughts.

-Rockwell, Geoffrey and Stefan Sinclair. *Voyant-Tools*.
-2018.
-Web.
-- Voyant Tools is a web application, developed out of earlier iterations by Stéfan Sinclair (McGill University) and Geoffrey Rockwell (University of Alberta).
-It functions as a one-stop-shop for text analysis, offering an easy to use interface that processes text in seconds, organizing it into a series of interactive  lists, charts, graphs, and networks.
-- facilitates:
-    - *Praxis as an Hermeneutic* -- The tool’s primary interface on the homepage obscures its documentation to prioritize experimentation over discourse.
-The blank text box, accompanied by the mysterious “Reveal” button, prompts exploration, where users are invited to jump in without fully knowing how the tool functions, foregrounding the role that ignorance plays in discovering unforeseen elements about the text.
-    - *Speculation* -- Using text-analysis in this way inspires new readings by bringing to light neglected, miniscule, or concealed aspects about texts.
-The defamiliarization of what we think we know leads us to speculate about other possibilities, and experience more active and playful approaches to inquiry.

-Piper, Andrew. *Enumerations: Data and Literary Study*, 2018.
-Print.
-- This shows how distant and close reading can be used together --- Distant reading provides context, or framework, for close reading; in which number becomes a lens, a frame of the quantitative, to approach closer readings and even inform further model building.
-- Though computation facilitates literary analysis, a number of flawed premises about distance, bigness, or objectivity (which lack a science of generalization), have clouded the ways we approach computation (9).
-    - “Entanglement is a far more appropriate way of thinking about literary modeling than the disembodied eye in the sky of the lone, distant reader” (19).
-        - By incorporating models/graphs/visualizations, “We are no longer using our own judgments as benchmarks... but explicitly constructing the context through which something is seen as significant (and the means through which significance is assessed)....
-It interweaves subjectivity with objects” (17).
-- With Machine Learning, engages a speculative method: “We see how “feeling” is gradually redefined over time by the novel away from an emotional state to one of perceptual encounter.
-This sense of the contemporary novel’s investment in sensorial embodiment awaits fuller treatment” (117).

 ## December 27